will-lancer/will-lancer.github.io/README.md

   * Learning Mandarin Chinese (I use LingQ, tons of comprehensible input from YouTube, and Anki).

-## Notes
+## Writing
-I will post my notes here as I make/polish them.
+I will post writings here as I make them.
+Some ones planned for the future are:
-Some ones that will be posted soon are:
+  * Advice for undergrad (targeted towards math/physics/CS majors)
-   * Classical mechanics; notes and mind-map.
+  * A physics version of [the Napkin](https://web.evanchen.cc/napkin.html) by Evan Chen
-   * Electromagnetism; notes and mind-map.
+  * A graduate version of Kevin Zhou's [handouts](https://knzhou.github.io/#teaching).
-   * Analysis; notes and mind-map.
+    (Maybe; I'm pretty busy, so what's more likely to occur is a list of hard, informational, and interesting problems in graduate level physics, with full solutions by myself.
+I will probably also add useful ideas needed to solve the problems in the list as well, so it'll be some sort of pseudo-handout.
+We'll see what happens).

 ### Contact
 Email: william.lancer@stonybrook.edu